NaturalIntelligence/wp-thumb-post/readme.txt

 	or [Think Zara Hatke](http://thinkzarahatke.com "Colletion of unique thinks")

 == Changelog ==

+= 8.0.1 =
+* fixed a vry minor and silly bug of broken image

 = 8.0.0 =
 * change in template codes for better customized apperance